granaj91/AdventofCode2020/README.md

 # AdventofCode2020
-My soloutions to the daily challenges from [Advent of Code 2020](https://adventofcode.com/2020/about).
+My solutions to the daily challenges from [Advent of Code 2020](https://adventofcode.com/2020/about).